top of page

 Discover Monte San Salvatore

-Take the ferry to Gandria
+Take the Ferry to Gandria

 Hillside village with colorful houses reflected in calm water, set against a lush green mountain under a cloudy sky.
 Serene mood.